orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 Timescale, including geographical features (encoded as GeoJSON or NGSI Simple Location Format), structured types and arrays.

-QuantumLeap stores NGSI entities in Timescale using the existing `notify` endpoint.
+QuantumLeap stores NGSI entities in Timescale using the `notify` endpoint (as for CrateDB).
 The Timescale back end is made up of [PostgreSQL][postgres] with both Timescale and [PostGIS][postgis] extensions enabled:

     -------------------------